MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-iteration-paths-sprints.md

 ## Add iterations and set iteration dates

-You can add iterations in the same way that you add areas.
+ add iterations in the same way that you add areas.
 For more information about working within a sprint cadence, see [Scrum and sprint planning tools](../../boards/sprints/scrum-key-concepts.md).

 #### [Browser](#tab/browser/)